Formula of Spies vs Formula of Glynn

 Introduction

-Doing research for my book: A Bit of Math, The Art of Problem Solving, I stumbled on a Wikipedia article: Computing the permanent.
+While doing research for my book A Bit of Math, The Art of Problem Solving, I stumbled upon a Wikipedia article: Computing the permanent.

-I Found the Balasubramanian–Bax–Franklin–Glynn formula.
-But wait a minute.
-Isn't this my very own formula from 2003?
-Looks almost the same!
-It is essentially the same!
+I came across the Balasubramanian–Bax–Franklin–Glynn formula.
+But wait a minute — isn't this my very own formula from 2003?
+It looks almost the same!
+It’s essentially the same!

-In the end of 2002, early 2003 I solved Problem 29 of the NAW (see my Math Page).
-The solution was in terms of the permanent of a square (0,1)-matrix.
-For practical calculations I needed a fast algorithm.
-An implementation of Ryser's algorithm was one of the possibilities, but I found a formula at least as fast.
+At the end of 2002, early 2003 I solved Problem 29 of the NAW (see my Math Page).
+The solution involved the permanent of a square (0,1)-matrix.
+For practical calculations, I needed a fast algorithm.
+Ryser’s algorithm was one possibility, but I found a formula that was at least as fast.
 The derivation was simple, almost elementary.

-I implemented my alternative in a C/C++program, which was used to contribute to Neil Sloane's On-line Encyclopedia of Integer Sequences (OEIS).
+I implemented my alternative in a C/C++ program, which was used to contribute to Neil Sloane's On-line Encyclopedia of Integer Sequences (OEIS).
 See for instance A087982, A088672 and A089476.
 Some of the records still stand!
-Maybe I should give it a try with the knowledge and computer power of today.
+Maybe I should give it another try with today’s knowledge and computing power.

 A short history from e-mails